nextgenusfs/amptk/README.md

 # UFITS
 ###USEARCH Fungal ITS Clustering:###

-UFITS is a series of scripts to process fungal ITS amplicon data using USEARCH8.
-It can handle Ion Torrent, MiSeq, and 454 data and is cross-platform compatible (works on Windows, Mac, Linux).
+UFITS is a series of scripts to process fungal ITS amplicon data using USEARCH8, although it can also be used to process any NGS amplicon data.
+It can handle Ion Torrent, MiSeq, and 454 data and is cross-platform compatible (works on Mac, Linux - and could work on Windows).
 ___

 <img src="https://github.com/nextgenusfs/ufits/blob/master/docs/ufits.png" width="400">